erszcz/docsh/README.md

 ## Embed docs in your modules

 Write them first in your `.erl` files.
-Then add the following to your project's `rebar.config':
+Then add the following to your project's `rebar.config`:

 ```erlang
 {plugins,